uptechteam/ios-cookbook/11-swiftui.md

 	    }
     }
     ```
 2.  **Use Lazy Loading**: For large datasets, use `LazyVStack`, `LazyHStack`, `LazyHGrid`, and `LazyVGrid`.
 These structures load views on demand, improving performance for large collections.
 But be aware that these structures load data once and do not reuse cells.
-If you will have a large number of cells you should use `List`.
+If you have a large number of cells you should use `List`.
 3.  **Avoid Complex View Hierarchies**: To enhance rendering performance and maintain readability in SwiftUI, it's important to manage the complexity of view hierarchies effectively:
     - **Simplify View Hierarchies**: Aim to keep your view hierarchies as simple as possible.
 A complex hierarchy can slow down rendering and make your code harder to understand and maintain.
     - **Break Down When Necessary**: When your view hierarchy exceeds four levels of nesting, consider refactoring further nested views into separate, dedicated views.
 This "healthy nesting" rule helps in balancing the need for simplicity without fragmenting your codebase into too many small, unique components.
     - **Limit Computed `View` Properties**: Be cautious with the use of computed `View` properties.
 While they can be useful, excessive use may inadvertently increase complexity and impact performance.
 They are best used when they contribute to reducing overall view complexity or are essential for dynamic view updates.
     - **Strategic Refactoring**: Refactoring into smaller views is recommended, but only when it logically makes sense.
-This approach helps in avoiding an excessive number of small, unique views, which can be as detrimental as overly complex hierarchies.
+This approach helps to avoid an excessive number of small, unique views, which can be as detrimental as overly complex hierarchies.

     By following these guidelines, you can create a well-structured and performant SwiftUI application.
 The key is to strike a balance: simplify and refactor where necessary, but avoid unnecessary fragmentation of your views.
     Example: